 The goof items below may give away important plot points.

-When Amanda fires her gun in the finale (and the repeat shot in the flashback montage), it sounds as if it's silenced, when indeed it isn't.
-Ironically, this error is rectified when the event is repeated in Saw IV (2007).
+(at around 1h 30 mins) When Amanda fires her gun in the finale (and the repeat shot in the flashback montage), it sounds as if it's silenced, when indeed it isn't.
+Ironically, this error is rectified when the event is repeated in Saw IV.